-This film following players of an online dare game may be a rather obvious commentary on this social media age in which people will go to great (and dangerous) lengths to become insta-famous, but it is still fairly enjoyable, even with its complete lack of subtlety.
+This film, following players of an online dare game, may be a rather obvious commentary on this social media age in which people go to great (and dangerous) lengths to become insta-famous, but it is still fairly enjoyable, even with its complete lack of subtlety.

 The first acts of the film feel familiar, not necessarily to other films but to real life.
 It is here that the film succeeds, in creating a sense of authenticity initially, mostly down to the likeable and relatable leads.
 Emma Roberts and Dave Franco’s chemistry and on-screen charm carries the audience through most of the film and helps to create an investment in the story.
 However, despite their chemistry, their fast-forming relationship may not quite ring true, and falls into the trappings of teen romance films, removing a little of the authenticity the film had built up.
 It is also not helped by some very stilted dialogue that doesn’t quite flow naturally in some conversations.

 The film’s dares provide some of its strongest sequences, creating gripping surges in tension.
 The film fails to sustain this atmosphere enough, however, meaning that at its climax, it doesn’t reach the height it clearly strives for.
 Similarly, the final act is too rushed, reducing its pay off, and also enters the realm of the ludicrous, taking away from the benefits the realism had provided earlier, and leaving it on a bit of a washed-out note.